redxtech/pingbot-old/readme.md

 # pingbot
-> A Shitpost in bot form.
+> A shitpost in bot form.

 ## Features